superwofy/E9X-M-CAN-Integration-Module/README.md

 I use it to:

-* Control Mdrive (Throttle map)
+* Control Mdrive (Throttle map) with the M button
-* Control DTC with M button
+* Control DTC with the M button
-* Control EDC with M button
+* Control EDC with the M button
+* Control the exhaust flap with the M button
 * Display Shiftlights - including startup animation
 * Control Centre console buttons and associated LEDs (POWER, DSC OFF)
 * Display Front fog lights on